codeamt/Freelancer/app/core/services/base/README.md

 4. **Testability** - Easy to mock base services for testing
 5. **Documentation** - Clear contract for what methods are required

-## Next Steps
+## Implementation Status

-1. Refactor existing core services to inherit from these bases
+**✅ Implemented:**
+- `StorageService` in `core/integrations/storage/s3_client.py` implements `BaseStorageService`

+**📝 To Do:**
+- Create example email service implementations in add-ons
-2. Create example implementations in add-ons (LMS, Commerce, Social)
+- Create example notification service implementations in add-ons
-3. Add integration tests for base service contracts
+- Add integration tests for base service contracts

+## Notes

+- **Auth and DB services** do not have base classes as they are core platform services, not extensible by add-ons
+- Add-ons should extend base classes when they need custom implementations
+- Core implementations (like `StorageService`) serve as reference implementations